4 Tips to Spark Your Self-Esteem

 Take a deep breath

-We have all been there…when our nerves set in, whether it be stage fright, an important meeting or an emotionally uncomfortable conversation, we have all felt our hearts race, our palms sweat and our face flush.
+We have all been there…when our nerves set in, whether it be stage fright, an important meeting, or an emotionally uncomfortable conversation, we have all felt our hearts race, our palms sweat, and our face flush.
 There is a reason for that.
-Your brain thinks you are under threat.
+The brain thinks you are under threat.

 The brain does not distinguish between social threats and physical threats, so it prepares the body to fight or flee in either case.
 The only weapon we have against this is our own metabolism.
 It takes time for our bodies to regulate all those hormones that cause us to feel the symptoms described above and put them back to normal levels.

 The one method we have to accelerate that process is to BREATHE!
 But don’t only use the power of a few deep breaths once you are already triggered.
 Learn to breathe fully and regularly every time you are speaking.
-Learn to be comfortable with a few seconds of silence when you are talking to groups so that you can take a full breath in between paragraphs.
-We have all heard about the benefits of mental focus gained in meditation, why not bring a little of this into every moment of your day by learning to always breathe fully and deeply?
+Learn to be comfortable with a few seconds of silence when you are talking to groups.
+This silence gives you the opportunity to take a full breath in between paragraphs.
+We have all heard about the benefits of mental focus gained in meditation.
+So, why not bring a little of this into every moment of your day by learning to always breathe fully and deeply?